-Man gets at least 15 years in prison for 2 fatal stabbings
+Man gets at least 15 years for 2 fatal stabbings

 Ann Arbor — A Monroe man has been sentenced to at least 15 years in prison after pleading no contest to second-degree murder in the fatal stabbings of a 12-year-old boy and his half brother in Washtenaw County.